On the Parameterized Complexity of the Connected Flow and Many Visits TSP Problem: Parameterization by vertex cover

 \subsection{Transforming the flow relaxation to enforce some edges}

-Let $s$ be an optimal solution of \textsc{Connected Flow} and let $T\subseteq supp(s)$.
-We prove that, given solution $r$ for \textsc{Flow}, there is always a flow $f$ that is close to $r$ and $T\subseteq supp(f)$.
+Let $s$ be an optimal solution of \textsc{Connected Flow} and let $T\subseteq \supp(s)$.
+We prove that, given any optimal solution $r$ for \textsc{Flow}, there is always a flow $f$ that is close to $r$ and $T\subseteq \supp(f)$.
 Furthermore it has cost $\Dis(f) \le \Dis(s)$.
-Note that if $T$ connects all demand vertices to each other, which implies that $f$ is connected and thus an optimal solution of \textsc{Connected Flow}.
+Note that if $T$ connects all demand vertices to each other, this implies that $f$ is connected and thus an optimal solution of \textsc{Connected Flow}.

-The basic idea and arguments are from Kowalik et al.~ \cite{kowalik_et_al:LIPIcs:2020:12932}, where a similar theorem for \textsc{MVTSP} was proved.
+The basic idea and arguments are from Kowalik et al.~\cite{kowalik_et_al:LIPIcs:2020:12932}, where a similar theorem for \textsc{MVTSP} was proved.
 We adjusted their proof to the case with capacities and where not all vertices have a demand.
-Furthermore, we noted that we can restrict the tours $C\in \mathcal{C}$ in the proof to be minimal, which allows us to conclude a stronger inequality.
+Furthermore, we noted that we can restrict the tours $C\in \mathcal{C}$ in the proof to be inclusion-wise minimal, which allows us to conclude a stronger inequality.